Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Introduction

 The remainder of this paper is organized as follows.
-Some preliminaries about tensors and signal model for L-shaped nested array are introduced in Section~\ref{sec2}.
-A novel higher-order tensor model for the signal received by L-shaped nested array is developed in Section~\ref{sec3}.
+Some preliminaries about tensors and signal model for { the} L-shaped nested array are introduced in Section~\ref{sec2}.
+A novel higher-order tensor model for the signal received by { the} L-shaped nested array is developed in Section~\ref{sec3}.
 The parameter identifiability for this tensor model is studied in the same section with the purpose to demonstrate advantages of the proposed model, while the optimization of DOF is also presented.
-In Section~\ref{sec4}, an iterative 2-D DOA estimation method for L-shaped nested array is proposed via decomposition of the designed signal tensor.
+In Section~\ref{sec4}, an iterative 2-D DOA estimation method for { the} L-shaped nested array is proposed via decomposition of the designed signal tensor.
+Section~\ref{sec4} also analyzes the computational complexity of the proposed method and derives the CRB of the designed signal model.
+Some discussions on snapshot deficient and unknown sources number scenarios are also presented.
 Numerical results are presented in Section~\ref{sec5} in order to verify the effectiveness of the proposed method.
 Finally, Section~\ref{sec6} draws our conclusion.